Chinese Chicken Salad

 Can I use canned chicken?

-I have used the canned chicken from Costco and it works great!
+I have used the canned chicken from Costco, and it works great!

 Yes, you can.
-The only downside is you need to add some seasonings (to replace the seasoning packets) to make the dressing.
+The only downside is that you need to add some seasonings (to replace the seasoning packets) to make the dressing.

 Can I add some of my favorite vegetables?

-I have added shredded carrots, pickled carrots, frozen peas (rinsed to thaw), and snow peas.
+I have added shredded carrots, pickled carrots, rinsed frozen peas (to thaw), and snow peas.

 Can I use purple cabbage instead of green?